ContextBot stops the context rot

 - Slower pull request cycles

-ContextBot keeps coding context quality improving every week without adding a new workflow.
+ContextBot stops the rot.
+Automatically, every week, without adding a new workflow.

 How it works